ritvikmath/jekyll-now/_posts/2017-8-3-Speed_Dating.md

 </center>
 </figure>

 We see that our Random Forest model performs much better than random guessing and has fairly high accuracy and precision levels.
-With this confidence in our model, we are now ready to list the top five factors in predicting whether you will get a second date.
+With this confidence in our model, we are now ready to list the model's top five factors in predicting whether you will get a second date.

 ## Top 5 Factors in Getting a Second Date